Terms of engagement

 We're not obliged to provide any services to you until your instructions have been accepted by us.
 Note there may be circumstances where we're unable to accept your instructions because our professional rules prevent us acting for you.
 If this happens, we'll tell you straightaway and discuss your options with you.

 LEGAL DOCUMENT REVIEW

 We'll review your document under a Limited Engagement.
 This means our work is restricted to:

-Reviewing the answers that you give when preparing a document on MORE TH>N Legal Services or over the phone
+- Reviewing the answers that you give when preparing a document on the website

-Indicating whether or not we're satisfied that the document will meet your requirements and circumstances
+- Indicating whether or not we're satisfied that the document will meet your disclosed requirements and circumstances